-MDE, in coordination with the Maryland Energy Administration, has developed two frameworks for proposals under this Program.
-The first covers the requirements for charging infrastructure located at workplaces and State facilities.
-The second covers the requirements for DC Fast Charging along alternative fuel corridors and at charging Hubs.
+The first framework covers the requirements for charging infrastructure located at workplaces and government-owned facilities The second framework covers the requirements for DC Fast Charging installations along alternative fuel corridors and at charging hubs.

 MDE's Volkswagen Mitigation Plan project proposal period is now closed.
 Applications are being reviewed and projects selected for funding will be notified once the process is complete.
 Projects selected for funding and approved by the Volkswagen Trustee are detailed at the bottom of this page.

 This proposal period was not applicable for projects related to zero emission vehicle infrastructure.
 Applications for zero emission vehicle infrastructure will continue to be accepted past the deadline while the scope and criteria for this portion of the funding is still under development.
 More details on this source of funding will be available at a later date.